Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- Brown's 78 receiving yards in his one matchup against the Jets are 9.5 fewer than his over/under for Sunday's game.
+- Against the Jets, Brown put up 78 receiving yards in his lone career matchup, 1.5 more than his over/under for Sunday's game.

-- Brown caught a touchdown pass in that outing against the Jets.
+- Brown caught a touchdown pass in that matchup against the Jets.

 - Note: Brown's stats vs. Jets date back to 2016.

-- The 267.9 passing yards the Jets give up per game makes them the NFL's 27th-ranked pass defense this season.
+- The Jets are conceding 267.9 passing yards per game this year, the NFL's 27th-ranked pass defense.

-- With 23 passing TDs allowed this season, the Jets defense is ranked 16th in the NFL.
+- The Jets have allowed 23 passing TDs this season (1.5 per game), ranking them 16th among NFL defenses.

 Recent Performances